mozilla-l10n/documentation/tools/webdashboards/update_existing_file.md

 ## Update the deadline
 If the file has a deadline set, you normally need to update it (e.g. plus 2 weeks from the the update).

-Deadlines are stored in a flat array called `$deadlines` inside [app/config/sources.inc.php](https://github.com/mozilla-l10n/langchecker/blob/master/app/config/sources.inc.php), simply update the date associated to this file respecting the format `YEAR-MM-DD`.
+Search for the filename in [app/config/sources.inc.php](https://github.com/mozilla-l10n/langchecker/blob/master/app/config/sources.inc.php) and simply update the date associated to this file respecting the format `YEAR-MM-DD`.

 ## Update the file for all locales
 At this point you need to run `lang_update` to propagate the update to all locales.
 Assuming that the file is called `mozorg/contribute/signup.lang`, run: